National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/Deployment/deployment-local.md

-# Running an IANode locally
+# Running an IA node locally
 ## Outlines how to build, deploy, and test an IA node locally.

 ## Pre-requisites